k-huynh/khcraft/README.md

 - add a way to 'unspec' skill points/reset skill trees
 - additional commands for skills i.e.
     - /givesp @to skillName n (server operator only) (award skill points)
+- additional commands for economy, i.e.
+    - /givekb @to amount 'msg' (server operator only)

 <br>